 I was awarded a DPhil from the University of Oxford in 2010 for my doctoral thesis, funded by the AHRC, on the role of French railway workers during the German Occupation of France (1940-44).
 I then taught at Birkbeck and the University of Bristol, and was awarded an Early Career Research Fellowship at the Pears Institute for the study of Antisemitism at Birkbeck and a Max Weber Fellowship at the European University Institute in Florence.

 In September 2014, I joined the University of Westminster where I teach on a range of topics relating to 19th and 20th century European but also global history.
 I am actively engaged in the wider academic field as an Editor of Contemporary European History; an associate fellow of the Pears Institute for the study of Antisemitism; co-convenor for the Modern French History seminar at the IHR; co-founder of the French History Network.

-I have taught widely on Modern European History, focussing mostly on the twentieth century.
+I have taught widely on Modern European History.
 At Westminster, I lead modules at Levels 5 and 6 including: